 Bees serve their community in the hive for the first 12-18 days of their life.
 Then start their role as foragers.

 A single frame can hold up to 3kg of capped honey.

 Why does my honey become candied?

-Candied honey occurs naturally and kinda good as it proves that your honey is high quality and hasn't been pasteurized.
+Candied honey occurs naturally and kinda good as it proves that your honey is 100% natural and hasn't been pasteurized.
 (Which damages a lot of the beneficial nutrients) Crystals form due to the separation of natural sugars in the honey.
 Some raw honeys candy far quicker than others and some do not candy at all.
 It all depends on the plants the bees gathered their nectar from to make the honey.
 Honey is recognised as a food that does NOT spoil.